 For more information, please see our fundraising FAQs.

-You can log these donations on your fundraising pot to show how they have helped progress towards your goal.
-Go to your pot and click the Add money raised button.
+You can log cash or cheque donations on your fundraising pot to show how they have helped progress towards your goal.
+Click on the ‘Fundraising’ section of your page and choose the option to ‘Add money raised’.

 Please contact us to request deletion of your page.